Metrics in Detail

 Work

 When an Agent is logged into Gladly, we can tell what that Agent is viewing on the screen.
 When an Agent views a Customer’s Profile, we assume that the Agent is working to help that Customer.
-When the Agent navigates away from the Profile, we assume that the Agent is no longer working to help that Customer.
-Thus, when an Agent is viewing a Customer’s Profile, we track this time as time an Agent is working on a Customer.
+When the Agent navigates Away from the Profile, we assume that the Agent is no longer working to help that Customer.
+Thus, when an Agent is viewing a Customer’s Profile, we track this time as the time an Agent is working on a Customer.
 This is the time that we use to calculate handle times.

-Note - Conversation status
+Conversation status

 We only track this time for Conversations that are in the Open or Waiting state.